chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 ---
-title: "Part 0 aF Vision: aNT's Intelligent Cognitive Synergistic Football"
+title: "Part 0 aF Vision: aNT's alter Football"
 summary: "Football has been my toy 'complex world'.
 Football will be my study case for complexity, machine learning ML and,for institutional drive at Academia Emeritense FC."
 toc: true
 layout: post